 The precast concrete pipe industry began manufacturing and delivering products in the 1920s for transportation projects.

 CONSTRUCTION OF THE GOLDEN GATE BRIDGE BEGINS

-"The bridge that couldn't be build" was completed ahead of schedule and under budget in 1937.
+"The bridge that couldn't be built" was completed ahead of schedule and under budget in 1937.
 It spans 4,200 feet, currently the second-longest main span in the U.S.

 NATION’S FIRST SUPERHIGHWAY WAS CONSTRUCTED

 The Pennsylvania Turnpike is recognized as the first superhighway — 160 miles without traffic lights, intersections, steep hills or curves.